Rex Williams: Later professional career

 Williams reached the semi-final of the World Snooker Championship three times, losing to John Spencer in 1969, in 1972 to Alex Higgins 30–31 (having been four frames ahead with five left to play) and, in 1974, 7–15 to Graham Miles.
 He never won a World Championship match at the Crucible Theatre after it became the World Snooker Championship's venue in 1977, despite playing at the venue on eight occasions (a record he shares with Cliff Wilson).
 He recovered from 8–2 down to win 9–8 against Terry Griffiths in the first round of the 1978 UK Championship, in the future World Champion Griffiths' first match as a professional.
 Williams was the 1973 Pot Black runner-up, losing 33–99 to Charlton in the one-frame final.

 In the 1985–86 snooker season, Williams reached the semi-finals of the 1986 Classic and the last sixteen of two other ranking events, and after some years outside the elite top 16 ranked players, was ranked 16th for 1986/1987.
 This meant that he earnt a place in the Masters for the first time since 1977.
 He was beaten 1–5 by Cliff Thorburn in the first round of the 1987 event.
 During the 1986–87 snooker season, Williams became the oldest player to reach a world-ranking final when, aged 53, he lost 6–10 to Jimmy White at the 1986 Grand Prix, after having led 6–4.
 His run to the Grand Prix final included 5–1 wins over both Higgins and Steve Davis, and a 9–8 semi-final defeat of Neal Foulds.
 He finished the season ranked 12th.

-His last tournament as a professional snooker player was the 1995 World Championship, where he beat Steve Day and Chris O'Sullivan, before losing in the fourth qualifying round 3–10 to Nick Walker.
+His last tournament as a professional snooker player was the 1995 World Championship, where he defeated Steve Day and Chris O'Sullivan, before losing in the fourth qualifying round 3–10 to Nick Walker.
 His highest world ranking was 6th, in 1976/1977.

-He founded a cue-making company, Power Glide Cues, and in 1975 established Rex Williams Leisure, a snooker and pool table manufacturing and hire business.
+Williams founded a cue-making company, Power Glide Cues, and in 1975 established Rex Williams Leisure, a snooker and pool table manufacturing and hire business.
 Stephen Hendry bought a Rex Williams signature cue for £40 when he was aged 13, and used it until it was broken in 2003, including during his seven world snooker championship wins.
 Williams was a commentator for snooker television broadcasts for the BBC from 1978 to 1984, and after that for ITV.
 His book Snooker : How to become a Champion was published in 1975, and republished with some amendments as How to play Snooker in 1982 and 1988, and as Snooker in 1984.

 Williams was awarded the British Empire Medal in the 2020 Birthday Honours for services to snooker and billiards.